 With the combined insight of everyone in the room at your disposal, run a brainstorming session dedicated to deeper customer understanding.
 During the process, encourage attendees to think of someone specific they know who embodies your envisioned persona in both personality and buying behaviors.
 By stepping into the shoes of your audience, your team will begin to paint a more comprehensive picture that builds on your customer data.

 Here’s an exercise to guide your team through: Draw a makeshift persona on a whiteboard or large piece of paper and write out the questions you’ll answer in the session.
 Let your team draw features to visualize what this persona might look like.
 Then, go question by question, devoting enough time to each for complete exploration.
 As people think of an idea, have them write it on a post-it and stick it up on the board.
 Let the group take things in any direction they’d like – the more ideas, the better.
 You can distill and analyze later.

 - What do they want?
 What are their goals for themselves and their business?

 - What do they expect to change once they buy into your company?

 - What resources do they trust as they weigh their options?

 - What are we doing to mitigate those pain points?

-With a more personal and human representation of your target audience, you give them a voice in the decision-making process.
-During planning meetings, bring every marketing strategy back to your priority personas, so you can ensure you’re staying true to your customers’ wants and needs.
+By building a more human and informed representation of your target audience, you give your customers a voice in the decision-making process around how best to influence them with your marketing program.
+During planning meetings, bring every marketing strategy back to your priority customer personas to ensure your B2B marketing efforts will resonate with customers and drive conversions.
 By aligning your campaigns and messaging with your customers’ values, you’ll forge longer-term connections, foster brand loyalty, and attract the right kind of business.